-The school hopes in such situations that the individual staff member would be able to talk to a member of the senior leadership team in school who can make enquiries into what support may be available for the individual member of staff.

-There are many organisations within Cornwall who offer support services to individuals on a range of very sensitive issues e.g. Domestic Abuse, Sexual Abuse (current and historic) drug and alcohol misuse, mental health.
+The school hopes, in such situations, that the individual staff member would be able to talk to a member of the senior leadership team in school who can make enquiries into what support may be available for the individual member of staff.
+There are many organisations within Cornwall who offer support services to individuals on a range of very sensitive issues e.g. Domestic Abuse, Sexual Abuse (current and historic) drug and alcohol misuse and mental health difficulties.
 More information can be accessed via MARU or the Early Help Hub.
+The Trust's insurance service also provides support services which can be accessed through contacting hr@celticcross.education.

-In addition the member of staff should be able to access support through:
+Staff should also be able to access support through:

-- Their own GP.
+- Their own GP

-- The Samaritans Telephone: 116 123
+- The Samaritans helpline: 116 123

-- NSPCC HELPLINE Telephone: 0808 800 5000 (not just there for children)
+- The NSPCC helpline: 0808 800 5000 (they're not just there for children!)

-The DSL and Safeguarding Governor will take responsibility for updating this policy and informing, all staff and the Governing Body of key changes.
+The DSL and Safeguarding SMC will take responsibility for updating this policy and informing all staff and trustees of key changes.